Dynamical convexity and elliptic periodic orbits for Reeb flows: Proof of Theorems A and B

-where $N_\ba^T=\{k \in N_\ba;\ k < T\}$ (recall that the period of the simple orbits of $\bbeta$ is fixed equal to one).
-In case (H2), the condition $\pi_2(N)=0$ implies that $\ba^k \neq 0$ for every $k \in \N$ and $N_\ba^T=\{1\}$ (see Proposition \ref{prop:homotopy}).
-Consequently $\bbeta^\pr$ has no contractible periodic orbit with action less than $T$ and every periodic orbit of $\bbeta^\pr$ with homotopy class $\ba$ is simple.
+Consequently, every periodic orbit of $\bbeta^\pr$ with free homotopy class $\ba$ is simple and $\bbeta^\pr$ has no contractible periodic orbit with action less than $T$.
 Thus, every holomorphic cylinder connecting periodic orbits of $\bbeta^\pr$ with homotopy class $\ba$ and action less than $T$ is somewhere injective (see Proposition \ref{prop:somewhere_injective}) and the moduli spaces used to define $HC_*^{\ba,T}(\bbeta^\pr)$ can be cut out transversally by choosing a generic almost complex structure on the symplectization of $\bM$; see Section \ref{sec:curves_symplectizations}.
 To compute $HC_*^{\ba,T}(\bbeta^\pr)$, we can employ the Morse-Bott techniques from \cite{Bo1} and it turns out that